vishal-git/book-reccos/README.md

-# A tutorial to create a simple book-search app using a vector database deployed on Weaviate
+# A tutorial to create a simple book recommendation app using a vector database deployed on Weaviate

 This beginner-friendly tutorial will walk you through a step-by-step process to create a local web-app that can be used to search books (from a collection) based on search phrases.
 We will use a **vector database** from [Weaviate](https://weaviate.io/) to store the vector embeddings for book descriptions and genres.
 We will also make a call to OpenAI API to convert the search query into an embedding before performing vector similarity search to identify the best matches.